 Generally, the goal of plasma ashing is to completely remove organic matter, including volatile carbon oxides and water vapor.
 All removed contaminants are pumped out of the chamber by the vacuum system.

-Oxygen plasma removes all traces of organic matter and leaves no residues unless there were inorganic contaminants on the sample.
+Oxygen plasma removes all traces of organic matter and leaves no residues unless there were excessive inorganic contaminants on the sample.

 Argon Plasma TreatmentAnother gas commonly used for plasma treatment is argon.
 The most notable difference between oxygen and argon is that oxygen plasma is capable of surface modification, while argon is not.
 Additionally, oxygen will etch while argon will only clean.